 Extreme cold does not present severe risk to students waiting for buses and walking to school

 Based on the best information available, I make one of the following decisions:

 Delay school 90 minutes (school opens and buses pick up students 90 minutes later than regular scheduled time)

 Delay school two hours (school opens and buses pick up students two hours later than regular scheduled time)

 There will be occasions when school remains open in less than ideal weather conditions.
 When this happens, we have particular concern for the welfare of our teenage drivers.
 We know that icy and snow covered roads are a challenge for any driver.
 Please be very deliberate before allowing a young driver to leave for school in inclement weather.
 When school is in session, if you feel road conditions are unsafe to send your child to school, you always have the freedom to keep your child home for the day.

 When there is a change in the school day, a message will be delivered via email and/or phone to individuals who have signed up for the Schoolmessenger notification system.
-In addition, an announcement will be broadcast on radio, local TV, online at
+In addition, an announcement will be broadcast on radio, local TV, and on our schools' websites.

 If we are able to open school, we seldom close early due to inclement weather.
 Local and state road crews know when the afternoon buses depart from school.
 We need to allow them an opportunity to service the roads.
 Additionally, I recognize that closing school early presents significant challenges for students and parents/guardians.